sveltejs/kit/documentation/docs/10-getting-started/30-project-structure.md

 ### static

 Any static assets that should be served as-is, like `robots.txt` or `favicon.png`, go in here.
+This directory is optional.

 ### tests